Zipcoder/reveal-slides-light/md/intro-to-algorithms-1.md

 -
 -
 ##Binary Search (continued)
     Binary search is an algorithm; its input is a sorted list of elements (I’ll explain later why it needs to be sorted).
     If an element you’re looking for is in that list, binary search returns the position where it’s located.
-Otherwise, binary search returns null
+    Otherwise, binary search returns null.
         Looking for companies in a phone book with binary search (or other example)

 -
 -
 ##Binary Search (continued)
 Here’s an example of how binary search works.

-I’m thinking of a number between 1 and 100
+I’m thinking of a number between 1 and 100:
     You have to try to guess my number in the fewest tries possible.
     With every guess, I’ll tell you if your guess is too low, too high, or correct.
     Suppose you start guessing like this: 1, 2, 3, 4 ....
 Here’s how it would go.

+-
+-
+##Binary Search (continued)

     A bad approach to number guessing
-    This is simple search (maybe stupid search would be a better term).
+        That technique is simple search (maybe stupid search would be a better term).
         With each guess, you’re eliminating only one number.
         If my number was 99, it could take you 99 guesses to get there!

 -
 -